COVID-19 guide for care staff supporting adults with learning disabilities or autistic adults

 Together Matters has written information to help family carers plan with others, including professional care staff, to get the support they need during the current crisis.

-It may be that the person you support is reluctant to stick to, or does not understand, the rules around social distancing, self-isolation, or the need to wash hands once they are back from a trip out.
-This can be complex because it causes risks of infection for themselves and for other people.
-It will not be possible for every person to address this completely, but it may help to:
+It may be that the person you support is reluctant to follow, or does not understand, the guidance around self-isolation or the advice that can help them to stay well.
+This can be complex because it increases the risk of infection for themselves and for other people.

 - explain, repeatedly if necessary, the reasons behind the new ways of living, using some of the resources listed in this guide